The Past and Present of Japanese tea in the Making of Hojicha at Yamanashi Shoten.【Shizuoka city, Shizuoka Prefecture】

 Nowadays there are companies who specialise in producing bottled tea.
 They use cheap bancha and roast it with a strong heat.
 Due to its popularity the people of Japan have become accustomed to a strong roasted taste of tea, in other words, the taste of hojicha.In reality, this has had a huge effect on us.
 Without realising it, the people have gotten used to the taste of hojicha.

 There must be a link to the development of such a palate.
 As of recent years the trend is in favour of bottled, teabag and powdered tea over loose leaf brewed in a teapot.
 High grade tea is not selling as it used to.
-People living in the Showa period (1926-1989) were certainly drinking a higher grade of tea than we are now.

 It really is a sad reality but if one makes high grade tea and it doesn’t sell, the only other option is to make cheap tea.
 High grade tea makers are decreasing.
 Hereafter tea manufacturers will either be ‘high grade’ or ‘cheap’ and there will unlikely be anything in between.
 It will be difficult for producers of a middle range product to survive.